DannyVC123/Ex-6-Game/README.md

 Generating the maze using Depth-First Search (DFS) results in a perfect, loop-free structure, where each tile has only one unique path.
 While this ensures a challenging maze, it also makes it nearly impossible to avoid the ghosts.
 If you reach a dead end, the only way out is to backtrack, but since the ghosts follow the same path, they can trap you in these dead ends.

 To address this issue, I modified the maze generation process.
 I am still generating the maze with DFS, but afterward I delete random walls.
-This introduces more routes, improving the chances of avoiding the ghosts by providing alternative escape routes.
+This introduces more paths, improving the chances of avoiding the ghosts by providing alternative escape routes.